 The holding up of the trunk and the head are unstable.
 The head will often be inclined or too advanced.
 A support is necessary to avoid a fall.

-With the evolution, other symptoms will come to be added.
+With the evolution, other symptoms will be added.
 All these troubles emanate from lesions of the cerebellum.

-The problem is on the level of the articulation, the tonality and the delivery.
+The problems are related to the articulation, the tonality and the delivery.
 The words are thick.
 The person does not really realize it.
-He does not hear himself speak.
-If one has him listen to his voice, he will be surprised and will observe the problem.
+He does not hear himself speaking.
+If he listen to his voice, he will be surprised and will observe the problem.

 The tonality is variable.
 In the same sentence, it can be bursting out, explosive, and end in softness.
 No order is respected.
 The person is himself surprised at it and shy.
 The quantity of oxygen used to allow a good force is important and the delivery will be more and more restrained because of fatigue and the respiratory problem.